xokao/www.nearinfinity.com/_includes/homepage/about_nearinfinity.md

-_NEAR INFINITY_ builds software for a variety of commercial and government customers, focusing on the financial and intelligence sectors.
-We specialize in big data and mobile development.
+_NEAR INFINITY_ is laser focused on software development.
+We serve a range of customers in the federal government as well as the commercial sector, specializing in the financial, intelligence and security industries.